 Some investors ask about the lack of inflation and whether it still matters.
 Because of inflation, investments are usually protected.
 Today, however, we don’t have inflation or, if we do, it’s a mere few percent.
 When investors ask if it stills matters, the answer is yes.

-Inflation in the Euro area is currently at 4.1% as of October 2021, and is not expected to soar substantially in the coming years.
+Inflation in the Eurozone is currently at 4.1% as of October 2021, and is not expected to soar substantially in the coming years.
 If, for one reason or another, inflation were to recover further, real estate investors could benefit.
 Because, besides a potential rise in the value of their investments, rental contracts are generally indexed and reviewed upwards on a regular basis, as in the UK.

 What will happen with interest rates in Europe?

 Higher interest rates have been predicted for years, but everyone was wrong.
-Interest rates are still very low – stabilising at best – but they are certainly not rising significantly.
+Interest rates are still very low – stabilizing at best – but they are certainly not rising significantly.
 Europe is now in a situation with interest rates mostly below 1%.

 Without any inflation, yields or potential profits will not rise.
 Despite this, investors know that if they buy today, they benefit from financing at a very low cost of borrowing.
 This trend is occurring almost everywhere in the world; housing markets are very popular.
 Everybody is trying to finance or refinance their mortgage to acquire a home while mortgage rates are so low.